makogirls/CXR/README.md

 ## Introduction
 Our project aims to differentiate between three diseases (Pneumonia, Covid-19, Tuberculosis) that present with similar symptoms but have distinct causes and therefore require different initial treatments and isolation methods.
 Rapid and accurate differentiation at early stages is crucial for patient management.

-## Motivation
-The motivation for selecting this topic stems from the importance of early differential diagnosis to dictate the correct initial treatment and isolation precautions, which vary significantly between these conditions.

 ## Dataset Introduction
 We utilized publicly available X-ray datasets from Kaggle.
 Our data consists of:
 - Tuberculosis: 1788 X-ray images